adintegra/rag-for-disease-outbreaks/README.md

 For ease of use, this setup guide has been written with [Anaconda](https://www.anaconda.com/download) in mind, however, it should work equally well with other Python environments.

 On MacOS you must install a native ARM build if you are running on Apple Silicon (M processors).
-Otherwise, Python will default to x86 builds which will run on Rosetta and ML will not run at all.
+Otherwise, Python will default to x86 builds which will run in Rosetta (i.e. under emulation) and ML will not run at all.
 See also [here](https://stackoverflow.com/questions/65415996/how-to-specify-the-architecture-or-platform-for-a-new-conda-environment-apple).

 ```sh
 CONDA_SUBDIR=osx-arm64 conda create --name pg-vector-rag python=3.12 -c conda-forge